kreshuklab/plant-seg/README.md

 conda create -n plant-seg -c lcerrone -c abailoni -c cpape -c awolny -c conda-forge cudatoolkit=<YOU_CUDA_VERSION> plantseg
 ```

-* If you receive an error similar to:
+* If you use plantseg from the GUI and you receive an error similar to:
 ```
-File "/home/usr/miniconda3/envs/plant-seg/lib/python3.7/site-packages/plantseg/gui/gui_widgets.py", line 210, in init
-default=config[self.module]["model_name"],
-KeyError: 'cnn_prediction'
+RuntimeError: key : 'crop_volume' is missing, plant-seg requires 'crop_volume' to run
 ```
+(or a similar message for any of the other keys)
-It might be that the default configuration file got corrupted.
+It might be that the last session configuration file got corrupted or is outdated.
 You should be able to solve it by removing the corrupted file `config_gui_last.yaml`.

 If you have a standard installation of plantseg, you can remove it by executing on the terminal: